 These complete proteins provide your body with absolutely everything it needs to recover from your workouts properly.
 Whey and casein – the two most popular protein powders out there – are both complete proteins.

-At first, anyway.
-As these milk-based proteins sit, a process called Maillard browning kicks in.
-Put simply, this reaction causes one amino acid – lysine – found in your protein powder to breakdown.
+But, as these milk-based proteins sit, a process called Maillard browning kicks in.
+Put simply, the sugar in the powder reacts with the protein and causes one amino acid – lysine – found in your protein powder to breakdown.
 Once that happens, your protein is no longer complete.

 If you can’t trust the expiration date, though, how do you know when your protein powder is too old?

-Trust your sense.
-If it tastes or smells off, ditch the powder and get a fresh tub.
-For the purists, though, you might get rid of that batch when the flavor starts to diminish since that’s a good sign that the Maillard browning has started and the powder is beginning to lose potency.
+Trust your senses.
+If it tastes or smells off, ditch the powder and get a fresh canister.
+For the purists, though, you might want to get rid of that batch when the flavor starts to diminish.
+This is because that’s a good sign that the Maillard browning has started and the powder is beginning to lose potency.

 As a general rule, it’s safe to throw the powder away after it’s about a year past it’s sell-by-date.